InteractComp: Evaluating Search Agents With Ambiguous Queries: Experiments

 To test whether interaction underutilization stems from voluntary choice rather than capability deficits, we implement forced interaction protocols that require agents to ask a minimum number of clarifying questions (ranging from 2 to 10) before providing answers, as shown in Figure~\ref{fig:rounds-performance}(b).

 Results reveal dramatic model-specific differences.
 GPT-5 doubles its accuracy from 20\% to 40\% when compelled to ask 8 questions, confirming strong reasoning capabilities hindered by voluntary underuse of interaction.
-However, not all models benefit—Claude-Sonnet-4 shows modest gains while GPT-4o-mini's performance actually degrades under forced interaction.
-This demonstrates that effective information acquisition is a distinct capability varying significantly across architectures, suggesting limitations extend beyond overconfidence to fundamental differences in information-seeking strategies.
+However, not all models benefit, Claude-Sonnet-4 shows modest gains.
+This demonstrates that effective information acquisition is a distinct capability varying significantly across architectures.
+The precise results are provided in Appendix~\ref{appendix:Rounds_Constraints_Results}.
+We further analyze whether these additional questions are actually useful in Appendix~\ref{appendix:interaction_utility}.